Lego Indiana Jones: Video games

 In common with some of the other movie franchise Lego themes, Lego Indiana Jones also features spin-off video games.
 These combine scenes from the films with the graphic style of the Lego pieces and minifigures.

 Lego Indiana Jones: The Original Adventures (2008)

 This was the first videogame released in the series, produced by Traveller's Tales and published by LucasArts in 2008.
-It features scenes from the first three of the original Indiana Jones films, which can be played in any order.
+It features scenes from the first three Indiana Jones films, which can be played in any order.

 Lego Indiana Jones 2: The Adventure Continues (2009)

 This game was produced as a sequel to The Original Adventures, and includes scenes from the fourth film in the franchise (Kingdom of the Crystal Skull), as well as all-new scenes from the three original films.
 The game also added a new level editor.

 Lego Indiana Jones 2: The Adventure Continues (handheld)

 A separate version of the game, developed by TT Fusion and released for Nintendo DS and PSP, with different gameplay and story.